How to Get Cheap Car Insurance When You Have Bad Credit

 - Increasing your deductible could lead to better rates, but make sure you can still afford to pay expenses after an accident.

 - Carefully review your policy to find coverage that you can remove to save money.
-Be sure you meet your state’s car insurance.
+Be sure you meet your state’s car insurance minimum.